CU-ADCL/CU-DMU-Materials/project_ideas.md

 4. Re-produce the results from a reinforcement learning paper and run at least one extra experiment that is not in the paper.
 5. Build a DESPOT solver without determinization and compare it to the determinized version to quantify the value of determinization
 6. Contribute a solver to POMDPs.jl or ReinforcementLearning.jl (a submission of this type should be able to reliably solve simple problems, conform to the interface, and have tests that pass)
-7. Create a fast GPU Monte Carlo simulator for POMDPs.jl

-You can also find a large number of examples of projects from a similar course at Standord here: https://web.stanford.edu/class/aa228/cgi-bin/wp/old-projects/
+You can also find examples in the previous/projects directory in this repo or here: https://web.stanford.edu/class/aa228/cgi-bin/wp/old-projects/